5 Great Places for RV Trips in Texas

 If you’re heading out from Houston, Brazos Bend State Park is a great place to kick off a road trip in your RV rental.
 Southwest of Houston by the Brazos River, this spot is great for travelers looking to connect with nature.
 Alligators love this park as much as we do, so be ready to share the trails and waterways with these reptiles.

 With 40 miles of trails in the park, you’re sure to see all kinds of creatures, from foxes and birds to river otters.
 Just a short drive from Houston, standard campsites with water and electricity make this trip easy and affordable.

-RVs in Remote Destinations
+RV Trips in Remote Destinations

 Remote campsites in Texas are famous for their small amount of light pollution.
 If you miss the night sky and stargazing, Fort Griffin State Historic Site near Abilene is an excellent place to find some dark skies.
 The area offers a range of campsites, so whether you want to glamp or camp, there’s a place for you.

 Any amateur astronomer is sure to enjoy one of their ranger-led night events.
 But, whatever you may have planned, you do not want to miss this opportunity to search the heavens.
 Once the location of an 1860s fort, the park itself is also home to a longhorn herd.

 Speaking of glamping, not everyone wants to spend their vacation RV camping in the forest.
 When you’re looking for a little luxury, head to Maverick Ranch RV Park at the Lajitas Golf Resort in Big Bend to relax in style.